dpovshed/octopus/README.md

 ```

 ## Usage from your own application
 You can easily integrate sitemap crawling in your own application, have a look at the `Config` class for all possible configuration options.
+If required you can use a [PSR3-Logger](https://www.php-fig.org/psr/psr-3/) for logging purposes.

 ```php
 use Octopus\Config as OctopusConfig;